tonykero/SNN/README.md

-Simple Neural Networks
+# **Simple Neural Networks**

-Aims to be intuitive, fast and complete.
+SNN is a lightweight C++ library which focus on artificial neural Networks, Aiming to be intuitive, fast & complete.

+## Status

+    This library is still in development
+    However the core of the library works (Net/Neuron/Link classes, Activations Functions).

-Planned implementations:
+## Planned implementations:

     Neural Network Types:
         -Self-Organizing Maps
         -FeedForward